-Variant Investments, LLC, serves as the investment advisor to the Fund.
+Variant Investments, LLC (the "Investment Manager"), serves as the investment advisor to the Fund.
 The Investment Manager is an investment adviser registered with the SEC under the Investment Advisers Act of 1940, as amended.
 Subject to the general supervision of the Board, and in accordance with the investment objective, policies, and restrictions of the Fund, the Investment Manager is responsible for the management and operation of the Fund and the investment of the Fund's assets.
 The Investment Manager provides such services to the Fund pursuant to the Investment Management Agreement.
-Founded in 2017, the Investment Manager and its affiliates have approximately \$1.17 billion in assets under management as of September 30, 2021.
+Founded in 2017, the Investment Manager and its affiliates have approximately \$2.03 billion in assets under management as of August 1, 2022.
 Variant Investments is managed by Curtis Fintel, Robert Elsasser and J.B.
 Hayes, Boco Investments, LLC, Joseph Zimlich, and Brian Klemsz.

-The Investment Management Agreement became effective as of October 29, 2021, and will continue in effect for an initial two-year term.
-Thereafter, the Investment Management Agreement will continue in effect from year to year provided such continuance is specifically approved at least annually by (i) the vote of a majority of the outstanding voting securities of the Fund or a majority of the Board, and (ii) the vote of a majority of the Independent Trustees of the Fund, cast in person at a meeting called for the purpose of voting on such approval.
-A discussion regarding the basis for the Board's approval of the Agreements, or any other investment advisory contracts, will be available in the Fund's first annual or semi-annual report to Shareholders.
+The Investment Management Agreement became effective as of June 29, 2018, and continued in effect for an initial two-year term.
+Thereafter, the Investment Management Agreement continues in effect from year to year provided such continuance is specifically approved at least annually by (i) the vote of a majority of the outstanding voting securities of the Fund or a majority of the Board, and (ii) the vote of a majority of the Independent Trustees of the Fund, cast in person at a meeting called for the purpose of voting on such approval.
+A discussion regarding the basis for the Board's approval of the Agreements, or any other investment advisory contracts, is available in the Fund's semi-annual report to Shareholders for the six months ended October 31, 2021.

-Pursuant to the Investment Management Agreement, the Fund pays the Investment Manager an Investment Management Fee equal to 1.25% on an annualized basis of the average daily "Managed Assets" of the Fund.
+Pursuant to the Investment Management Agreement, the Fund pays the Investment Manager a monthly Investment Management Fee equal to 0.95% on an annualized basis of the Fund's NAV of the average monthly "Managed Assets" of the Fund.
 "Managed Assets" means the total assets of the Fund (including any assets attributable to any leverage that may be outstanding) minus the sum of accrued liabilities (other than debt representing financial leverage and the aggregate liquidation preference of any outstanding preferred shares).
-Average daily Managed Assets is the sum of the Managed Assets at the beginning of each business day and the Managed Assets at the end of such business day and divided by two.
-The Investment Management Fee will be paid to the Investment Manager before giving effect to any repurchase of Shares in the Fund effective as of that date, and will decrease the net profits or increase the net losses of the Fund that are credited to its Shareholders.
+Average monthly Managed Assets is the sum of the daily managed assets for the month divided by the number of the days in a month.
+The Investment Management Fee is paid to the Investment Manager before giving effect to any repurchase of Shares in the Fund effective as of that date, and decreases the net profits or increase the net losses of the Fund that are credited to its Shareholders.
 The Investment Management Fee is calculated and accrued daily, and is paid monthly within five (5) days after the end of each calendar month.